Flexible constraint satisfiability and a problem in semigroup theory: Separation and unfrozen relations

-Following Beacham \cite{bea}, we may say that a tuple $(b_1,\dots,b_k)\notin R^\mathbb{B}$ is \emph{frozen-in} (with respect to $\mathbb{A}$) if the separation condition fails at $(b_1,\dots,b_k)\notin R^\mathbb{B}$.
-Similarly, the tuple $(b_1,\dots,b_k)\notin R^\mathbb{B}$ is \emph{frozen-out} if the $R$-identification property fails.
-We say that the relation $R^\mathbb{B}$ is \emph{unfrozen-in} (with respect to $\mathbb{A}$) if no tuple outside of $R^\mathbb{B}$ is frozen in.
-Dually, we may speak of unfrozen-out relations on $\mathbb{B}$ (with respect to $\mathbb{A}$).
-As we now see, these frozen properties are closely related to familiar concepts in model theory and universal algebra.
+Following Beacham \cite{bea}, we may say that a tuple $(b_1,\dots,b_k)$ is \emph{frozen-in} {to a $k$-ary relation $R$} (with respect to $\mathbb{A}$) if $(b_1,\dots,b_k)\notin R^\mathbb{B}$ and the {$R$-}separation condition fails at $(b_1,\dots,b_k)$.
+We say that the relation $R^\mathbb{B}$ is \emph{unfrozen-in} (with respect to $\mathbb{A}$) if no tuple outside of $R^\mathbb{B}$ is frozen{-}in.
+The reader will note that a relation $R$ is unfrozen-in if and only if the $R$-separation condition holds.
+As we now see, {this frozenness condition is} closely related to familiar concepts in model theory and universal algebra.
 The following definitions can be found Burris and Sankappanavar \cite{bursan} for example; a more detailed treatment is Gorbunov \cite{gor}.

 A \emph{Horn clause} in a first order language (with equality) is a disjunction